Chaocas/cascading-faiulure/README.md

-# cascading-faiulure
+# Matlab code on cascading-faiulure of power systems

-We provide matlab code on the DC power flow model of cascading failures and the identification algorithm based on JFNK methods.
+matlab code on the DC power flow model of cascading failures and the identification algorithm based on JFNK methods.